bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 ### Array Functions
 Bodo currently supports the following functions that operate on columns of arrays:

 #### GET
 -   `#!sql GET(arr, idx)`
 -   `#!sql arr[idx]`

     Returns the element found at the specified index in the array.
 Inexing is 0 based, not 1 based.
 Returns NULL if the index is outside of the boundaries of the array.

-#### TO_ARRAY
--   `#!sql TO_ARRAY(arr)`

-    Converts the input expression to a single-element array containing this value.
-If the input is an ARRAY, or VARIANT containing an array value, the result is unchanged.
-Returns `NULL` for `NULL` or a JSON null input.

 #### ARRAY_TO_STRING